ag143/workshop/PowerBI/notes.md

 [NoSql database connection](https://docs.microsoft.com/en-us/learn/modules/get-data/4-nosql-database)
 - db URL
 - Account Key (Az Portal > Primary Key > Read-only keys)
+- You can specify the Azure Cosmos DB account endpoint URL that you want to get the data from (you can get the URL from the Keys blade of your Azure portal)

 [Azure Analysis Services](https://docs.microsoft.com/en-us/learn/modules/get-data/7-azure-analysis-services)
 Azure Analysis Services is an Azure product that allows you to ingest data from multiple data sources, build relationships between the data, and creates calculations on the data.
 The calculations are built using data analysis expressions (DAX).
 Azure Analysis Services is similar to the data modeling and storage technology in Power BI